jembi/openhim-core-js/config/config.md

     "enableBasicAuthentication": true,
     "enableCustomTokenAuthentication": false,
     "enableJWTAuthentication": false,
+    // JWT specific config
+    "jwt": {
-    // The secret or public key used by the encryption algorithm in signing the token "jwtSecretOrPublicKey": "",
+      // The secret or public key used by the encryption algorithm in signing the token "secretOrPublicKey": "",
     // The algorithm used to sign the token. i.e. HS256, RS256, ES384, etc
-    "jwtAlgorithms": [],
+      "algorithms": [],
     // The JWT Audience (aud) is a registered claim field in the payload.
     // It identifies the intended recipients of the JWT.
 These values are usually case sensitive strings.
-    "jwtAudience": [],
+      "audience": [],
     // The JWT Issuer (iss) is a registered claim field in the payload.
     // It identifiers the principal JWT issuer.
 This value is a case sensitive string.
-    "jwtIssuer": ""
+      "issuer": ""
+    }
   },
   "email": {
     // The address to use in the "from" field of the emails